 3. How Much Sleep You Get

 I think getting a full night of sleep really is important during this process- I think it’s when your body is actually doing a lot of the work involved with the weight loss.
-Sometimes people have trouble sleeping – there are 2 things that you might try if this happens to you- Melatonin, and Phosphatydlserine- they each treat different issues.
-I will delve more into what each one of these does in a separate post in the future- for now you will have to google your little fingers away.
+Sometimes people have trouble sleeping – there are 2 things that you might try if this happens to you- Melatonin, and Phosphatydlserine– they each treat different issues.
+Please note the Phospha product does contain a little oil- they are softgels- however, I personally found that taking in that tiny amount of oil was better than not sleeping on the diet as far as it’s effect on weight loss on hCG.
+I have a very detailed post ALL about sleep on the hCG Diet, including an interesting study about fat loss with less and more sleep you might want to check out.

 4. Vary the Foods You Eat